otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 ![](https://github.com/otago-polytechnic-bit-courses/IN607-intro-app-dev-concepts/blob/s2-2021/resources/img/03-laravel-api-1/03-laragon-1.PNG?raw=true)

-**Note:** A command prompt window will display.
+**Note:** A command prompt window will display in the background.
 It will take a few minutes to create the project.

 Feel free to use this command prompt window going forward.
 Once the project is created, open it in **Visual Studio Code**.